-(3) In connection with our October 19, 2021 acquisition of theScore, we assumed the Score Media and Gaming Inc. Second Amended and Restated Stock Option and Restricted Stock Unit Plan (the "Score Media Plan").
-Upon the assumption of the Score Media Plan, the remaining share reserve thereunder was converted into a share reserve relating to shares of Company common stock based on the equity award exchange ratio applicable to outstanding equity awards of theScore.
-The Score Media Plan was approved by the Score Media and Gaming Inc. security holders prior to the acquisition but has not been approved by our shareholders.
-The Score Media Plan permits grants of stock options and restricted share units to directors, officers, employees of theScore at the time of the acquisition ("eligible persons") (or wholly-owned corporations of such eligible persons).
+(3) In connection with our October 19, 2021 acquisition of the Score, we assumed the Score Media and Gaming Inc. Second Amended and Restated Stock Option and Restricted Stock Unit Plan (the "Score Media Plan").
+Upon the assumption of the Score Media Plan, the remaining share reserve thereunder was converted into a share reserve relating to shares of Company common stock based on the equity award exchange ratio applicable to outstanding equity awards of the Score Media Plan permits grants of stock options and restricted share units to directors, officers, employees of the Score at the time of the acquisition ("eligible persons") (or wholly-owned corporations of such eligible persons).
 No future awards will be granted under the Score Media Plan.